Arian-projects391/Repo-Scanner/README.md

 ⚠️ **Accuracy:** The scan may not detect all security issues or secrets.
 Use the results as guidance, but always perform additional security checks as needed.
 The author is not responsible for any misuse or missed vulnerabilities.

+You’re now ready to scan repositories safely and efficiently!